SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/tools/DataProcessing/Vector/DualLineToCenterLine.md

 ---
-title: Extract Center Line from Double Line
+title: Extract Center Lines from Dual Lines
 ---

-　　Generates center lines from non-closed double lines and save them as a line dataset.
+　　Generates center lines from non-closed dual lines and save them as a line dataset.
 This function is usually used to get center lines for streets comprising of two lines.
 The function works better for parallel lines.

 ### Basic steps